 A127.
-In representing that the financial report is in accordance with the applicable financial reporting framework, management or where appropriate those charged with governance implicitly or explicitly makes assertions regarding the recognition, measurement and presentation of classes of transactions and events, account balances and disclosures.
+In representing that the financial report is in accordance with the applicable financial reporting framework, management or where appropriate those charged with governance implicitly or explicitly makes assertions regarding the recognition, measurement, and presentation of classes of transactions and events, account balances and disclosures of the various elements of the financial report and related disclosures.